kuu/Kontainer/README.md

     string = Kontainer.renderToString(element, formatter);
 ```

-The formatter is an object with three functions that will be repeatedly called during the tree traversal.
+The `formatter` is an optional and when specified, it needs to be an object with three functions that will be repeatedly called during the tree traversal.
-If you don't specify the formatter object, the default one will be used.
-But you can implement your own formatter.
+If you don't specify the `formatter` object, the default one will be used.

 ```js
     // The formatter needs to be an object with the following functions.